 China Mieville’s novella The Last Days of New Paris is by no means less imaginative but is steeped in Surrealist references and is therefore less accessible.
 It is written from two years within an extended alternate history of World War II in which the Allies and the Nazis have dabbled in dark arts.

-The 1941 storyline tells the story of Jack Parsons an American who has an occult box which can change the course of the war.
-He intends to use it’s power to enervate the famous golem of Prague, but when he crosses paths with an enclave of Surrealists in Marseille, his plans go awry.
+The 1941 story line tells the story of Jack Parsons an American who has an occult box which can change the course of the war.
+He intends to use it’s power to enervate the famous golem of Prague, but when he crosses paths with an enclave of Surrealists in Marseilles, his plans go awry.

 The book was an amazingly enjoyable experience since I am an art fan in need of further education.
 I found a great reference for all the artworks and artists mentioned in this useful community post: Graphic Annotations of China Miéville’s The Last Days of New Paris.